 Passage Saint-André des Arts

-Carrying on back north up Rue de Seine, hang a left into this narrow street that has a quiet charm with art galleries and small shops.
-L’Hotel is a hotel with a chic bar which is a good spot for aperitifs (see cafés later)
+On the way up Rue de Seine, hang a left into the narrow street Rue des Beaux-Arts, that has a quiet charm with art galleries and small shops.
+L’Hotel is a small, beautiful, classic hotel famed for hosting Oscar Wilde.
+The bar is chic and intimate, ideal for a quiet, luxurious drink.

 Pont des Arts